GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 Path combined = a + b; // // Path is now "C:\Path\To\File.txt"
 ~~~~~~~~~~~~~

-All @ref BansheeEngine::Path "Path" methods that return strings come in two variants, one that returns a narrow (8-bit) character string like @ref BansheeEngine::Path::getFilename "Path::getFilename", and one that contains wide character string like @ref BansheeEngine::Path::getWFilename "Path::getWFilename".
+All @ref bs::Path "Path" methods that return strings come in two variants, one that returns a narrow (8-bit) character string like @ref bs::Path::getFilename "Path::getFilename", and one that contains wide character string like @ref bs::Path::getWFilename "Path::getWFilename".

 When setting paths be careful with setting backslashes or slashes at the end of the path.
 Path with a no backslash/slash on the end will be interpreted as a file path, and path with a backslash/slash will be interpreted as a folder path.
 For example:
- - "C:\MyFolder" - "MyFolder" interpreted as a file, @ref BansheeEngine::Path::getFilename "Path::getFilename" returns "MyFolder"
+ - "C:\MyFolder" - "MyFolder" interpreted as a file, @ref bs::Path::getFilename "Path::getFilename" returns "MyFolder"
- - "C:\MyFolder\" - "MyFolder" interpreted as a folder, @ref BansheeEngine::Path::getFilename "Path::getFilename" returns an empty string
+ - "C:\MyFolder\" - "MyFolder" interpreted as a folder, @ref bs::Path::getFilename "Path::getFilename" returns an empty string

 # File system {#utilities_c}
-The @ref BansheeEngine::FileSystem "FileSystem" module allows you to open and create files, create folders, move/copy/remove files and folders, iterate all folder/files in a folder, get file size, check if folder/folder exists, get working path and others.
+The @ref bs::FileSystem "FileSystem" module allows you to open and create files, create folders, move/copy/remove files and folders, iterate all folder/files in a folder, get file size, check if folder/folder exists, get working path and others.

 An example creating a folder and a file:
 ~~~~~~~~~~~~~{.cpp}